 One of the most highly-acclaimed writers of the late twentieth and early twenty-first centuries, Jamaica Kincaid is a writer with a clear, illuminating vision of humanity.
 Written in a deceptively simple and unadorned style, Kincaid’s books are informed by her status as an uprooted subject, born in the Caribbean island of Antigua, but living in North America.
 Kincaid deals with such universal themes as coming-of-age and the necessity of separation from parents and establishing identity.

 After leaving Antigua for New York to work as an au pair, Kincaid studied photography at the New York School for Social Research and attended Franconia College in New Hampshire.
-A staff writer at The New Yorker from 1974-1996, she published her first book, a collection of short stories called At the Bottom of the River, in 1983.
+A staff writer at The New Yorker from 1974-1996, she published her first book, a collection of pieces for The New Yorker called At the Bottom of the River, in 1983.
 Her first novel, Annie John, followed in 1985—the coming-of-age story of a willful ten-year-old growing up on Antigua.
 With thirteen translations, it is estimated it is the most translated book by an Antiguan author.
 Further novels include Lucy, the story of a teenage girl from the West Indies who comes to North America to work as an au pair for a wealthy family; The Autobiography of My Mother, a novel set on the island of Dominica and told by a 70-year-old woman looking back on her life; and Mr. Potter which follows the life of an illiterate taxi chauffeur.